 - Maybe two guitarists who could also contribute more percussion, keyboards, samplers, vocals, or whatever other talents they may possess.

 Maybe I will just go back to replacing musicians as I go along…. again.

 - Island of Misfit Noise is an ongoing multimedia project, begun in 1998 as a musical group, with a constantly rotating membership.
 It has since expanded into no-budget film-making, music videos, and a series of comics.
 I will continue to add material to this as I go along, with additional collaborators.
 There are no other permanent group members.
 Live performances are very unlikely.

 - Mike Damn Nobody is my experimental noise project; incorporating tape loops, circuit-bending, custom instruments, and anything else available to make a racket with.
 Live events have a more chaotic theatrical presentation than my other projects.
-Recordings are available on RecycleTapes (homemade cassettes, from re-purposed materials) and digital download formats.
+Recordings are available on RecycleTapes (cassettes handmade from re-purposed materials) and digital download formats.

 - Mike Nobody Superstar is just me, by myself, performing somewhere with my crazy setup as a one-man-band.
 I’ll make that work, somehow, for now.
 This doesn’t apply to other Mike Nobody output.

 - MykNobody is an alternate spelling sometimes used when I’m painting.

 This intro post was a little long, containing information that really belonged in the FAQ section (influences, gear used, personal stuff, etc.), relocated to a new sub-page, under About / Press.

 Subscribe to this blog and I will show & tell you more about the past, present, and future.
 If you want to check out upcoming events or new stuff available, and get some freebies, add yourself onto the mailing list in the sidebar.
 There are also fundraising links there for anybody who wants to support my creative efforts.
 More rewards are available for my Patrons.

 Mike Nobody =^.^=